tanny411/Authorship-Attribution-using-Transfer-Learning/Other Models/BERT/Readme.md

 Authorship attribution in Bangla literature was carried out using pre-trained multilingual BERT model.
-Huggingfaces implementation was merged with fastai to perform this task.
+Huggingface's implementation was merged with fastai to perform this task.
 The notebooks follow a tutorial and some excerpts from the tutorial are kept intact for reference.